 Discussion

-The goal of the current study was to examine the link between children’s exploration and attention by manipulating attention and observing effects on children’s choice patterns.
-The reported results suggest that attentional manipulation (i.e., exogenously capturing attention through large differences in salience) decreased the level of systematic (non-random) exploration in young children compared to a Baseline condition—where they were systematic and highly exploratory.
-Conversely, while adults did show effects of saliency on how often they chose each option, they were highly exploitative in all conditions, with very little influence of saliency on systematic switching (see Figure 4).
+The goal of the current study was to examine the link between children’s exploration and attention by manipulating attention and observing effects on their choice patterns.
+The results suggest that attentional manipulation (i.e., exogenously capturing attention through large differences in salience) decreased the level of systematic (non-random) exploration in young children compared to a Baseline condition—where they were systematic and highly exploratory.
+Conversely, while adults showed effects of saliency on their choice proportions, they were highly exploitative in all conditions, with very little influence of saliency on systematic exploration (Figure 4).

-In addition, children’s choices were not simply salience-driven; instead the effect of saliency was dependent on whether or not salience was congruent with reward value.
-When the salient option was also highly valuable, children chose it more often than in the other conditions.
+Additionally, children’s choices were not simply salience-driven; the effect of saliency was dependent on whether or not salience was congruent with reward value.
+When the salient option was valuable, children chose it more often than in the other conditions.
 But, when the salient option was low in value, it was not chosen more (or less) often than in the Baseline condition.
-Neither was it selected less often than the other options, suggesting that the results were not simply due to saliency facilitating learning.
-This interaction suggests a complex role of attention in determining young children’s choices.
+It was also not selected less than the other options, suggesting that the results were not simply due to saliency facilitating learning.

-When salience is otherwise equal among the options, systematic exploration dominates choices, with less recently sampled options more likely to be selected.
-It may be that children’s default attention allocation pattern enables systematic exploration through graded novelty preference (wherein novelty steadily increases over time as an option is not selected, becoming more likely to attract attention).
-Manipulating bottom-up attention disrupts this process by altering the relative saliency of the various choice options, leading to a reduction in systematic choice patterns.
+These results suggest a complex influence of attention on young children’s choices, and point to an integral role of children’s immature attentional allocation in facilitating systematic exploration—in contrast to adults’ tendency to both selectively attend and maximize reward.
+When salience is equivalent among the options, systematic exploration dominates, with less recently sampled options more likely to be selected.
+It may be that children’s default attention allocation pattern enables systematic exploration through graded novelty preference (wherein novelty steadily increases over time as an option is not attended, becoming more likely to attract attention).
+Manipulating bottom-up attention disrupts this process by altering the relative saliency of the choice options, leading to a reduction in systematic choice patterns.

-These results point to an integral role of young children’s immature attentional allocation in facilitating systematic exploratory, in contrast to adults’ tendency to both selectively attend and maximize reward.
-Attention and decision-making may be intricately linked in both children and adults (Konovalov & Krajbich, 2016; Smith & Krajbich, 2018), and development of attention may be an important factor in the development of choice behavior.
-Children’s increasing ability to focus attention selectively may coincide with an increase in maximizing their choices toward rewarding actions.
-Younger children’s choices seem to be largely geared toward learning rather than maximizing reward, a tendency which may be directly linked lower levels of cognitive control (Chrysikou, Weber, & Thompson-Schill, 2013), and which is supported by several recent findings showing that despite knowing the most valuable option children are less likely than adults to maximize their choices toward it (Plate et al. 2018; Blanco & Sloutsky, 2019 PsyArXiv).
+Attention and decision-making may be intricately linked in both children and adults (Konovalov & Krajbich, 2016; Smith & Krajbich, 2018), and developmental changes in attention may be an important factor in the development of decision-making.
+Children’s increasing ability to attend selectively may coincide with an increase in maximizing their choices toward rewarding actions.
+Younger children’s choices seem to be geared toward learning rather than maximizing reward, a tendency which may be directly linked low cognitive control (Chrysikou, Weber, & Thompson-Schill, 2013), and which is supported by several recent findings showing that, despite knowing the best option, children are less likely than adults to maximize their choices toward it (Plate et al. 2018; Blanco & Sloutsky, 2019 PsyArXiv).

 Understanding the critical and complex interaction of attentional mechanisms and decision-making is an exciting area of future research and may be particularly important factor in understanding cognitive development.